-Best WooCommerce hosting of 2024
+Best WooCommerce hosting of 2025

 WordPress has long established itself as the premier blogging software but thanks to a large repository of plugins and themes, you can easily deploy just about any manner of website with WordPress.
 More impressively still, you can have a functioning website configured and live in almost no time at all, even if all you have is a passing familiarity with web hosting.

-Even apart from that, there are a whole host of themes and plugins aimed exclusively at WooCommerce.
+There are a whole host of themes and plugins aimed exclusively at WooCommerce.
 Although WooCommerce itself is open-source and free, and there are no restrictions on how you use the software on your website, some of its themes and extensions, which provide additional useful functionality, are developed by third parties and offered at a premium.
 While free themes and plugins still rule the roost, there are plenty of themes that cost upwards of $30 each.
 You can similarly expect to shell out hundreds of dollars for some niche extensions.

-We've also reviewed best WordPress ecommerce plugins
+We've also reviewed best WordPress ecommerce plugins.

-The best WooCommerce hosting of 2024 in full:
+The best WooCommerce hosting of 2025 in full:

 Best overall